Sarah Scaife Foundation Inc

 - Governance: Constitutional studies, regulatory reform, federalism

-Recent grant recipients (2020 data) include major policy organizations such as the George Mason University Foundation ($1.4 million), American Enterprise Institute ($1.3 million), Heritage Foundation ($1.3 million), Center for Strategic and International Studies, Foundation for Excellence in Higher Education, and Hoover Institution.
+Recent grant recipients (2020 data) include major policy organisations such as the George Mason University Foundation ($1.4 million), American Enterprise Institute ($1.3 million), Heritage Foundation ($1.3 million), Center for Strategic and International Studies, Foundation for Excellence in Higher Education, and Hoover Institution.
 The foundation has also funded Capital Research Center, America's Future, The Council for National Policy, and DonorsTrust.

 What They Don't Fund